serhii-londar/open-source-mac-os-apps/README.md

 - [ndm](https://github.com/720kb/ndm) - The Open Source npm desktop GUI. ![JavascriptIcon]
 - [Corectl App for macOS](https://github.com/TheNewNormal/corectl.app) - Corectl App is a macOS Status bar App which works like a wrapper around the corectl command line tool corectld to control the server runtime process. ![SwiftIcon]
 - [LocalSites](https://github.com/plan44/localSites) - Simple Menu Bar (Status Bar) App for macOS X listing local Bonjour websites (as Safari 11 no longer has Bonjour Bookmarks). ![SwiftIcon]
+- [KubeMonitor](https://github.com/DanSanche/KubeMonitor) - KubeMonitor is a macOS app that displays information about your active Kubernetes cluster in your menu bar. ![SwiftIcon]

 #### Other